matchs/my_vim_config/README.md

-My vim plugins and dofiles
+My vim plugins and dotfiles
 =============